kborusie/myappsample/README.md

 #MySampleApp
-This is my app
+This is my sample app